 - Ensure XML Sitemaps has the correct URLs you want Google to index.

-- Make sure any Redirection rules are setup correctly (including both versions of domain such as www. non-www)
+- Make sure any Redirection messages are setup correctly (including both versions of domain such as www. non-www)

 - Ensure the website does NOT have broken links